 Yuanhui Zhang (professor, Innoventor Professor in Engineering)

 Dr. Zhang advances hydrothermal processes of converting wet biomass into biocrude oil and biochemicals.
 The processes recover nutrients, treat the wastewater, and capture carbon dioxide.
 The biocrude is then upgraded into transportation fuel.
-He develops advanced technology for fluid flow studies that can quantify profiles of velocity, acceleration, pressure, and particulate transport fate.
+He develops Volumetric Particle Tracking Velocimetry (VPTV) technology for fluid flow studies that can quantify profiles of velocity, acceleration, pressure, particulate transport fate, and air cleaning technologies.